 The abscess may trickle down to mediastinum to along trachea or esophagus.

-In thoracic spine, the collection may cause formation of paravertebral abscess.
+In the thoracic spine, the collection may cause the formation of a paravertebral abscess.
 It also may enter into spinal canal & cause extradural compression of the cord.

 IT may appear anywhere along the course of intercoastal nerve too.

 In the lumbar spine, the pus can track along the psoas muscle towards the groin & presents as psoas abscess.
 It might lead to flexion of the hip, a condition termed as pseudo flexion deformity of hip>